-Laura Deal Lacey is the executive director of the Milken Institute Asia Center.
-Headquartered in Singapore, the Asia Center extends Institute activities and programs to the Asia-Pacific region.
+Laura Deal Lacey is the executive director of the Milken Institute Asia based in Singapore.
+She was the institute’s first employee in Asia and has built its center, programs and activities throughout the Asia-Pacific region.

 Prior to joining the Institute, Deal Lacey was the executive director of the American Chamber of Commerce in Singapore, the largest American chamber in Southeast Asia.
 She and her team organized 300 business events a year, hosted regional business missions, and released research and white papers on policy issues.
-She reported to a board of governors comprising 18 regional CEOs of large U.S. companies.
 Acting as the face of the organization, Deal Lacey represented the interest of U.S. companies in Singapore and helped advance policy and business issues that American companies face in Southeast Asia.

 Before moving to Asia, Deal Lacey was based in New York.
 She was the global marketing director for Edelman, where she worked out of the CEO's office to promote the agency, its leadership and intellectual capital.
 She also worked as a vice president for Edelman's corporate social responsibility and sustainability practice.

 Deal Lacey started her career in Europe.
-She worked for six years at the World Economic Forum (WEF) in Geneva.
+She worked for six years at the World Economic Forum (WEF) in Geneva, Switzerland.
 She held several roles including senior partnership manager, head of corporate affairs and co-founder of WEF's Women Leaders Programme, aimed at increasing the participation of women leaders at WEF events.
-Her first job was at Reuters in Geneva.
+Her first job was at Reuters.